7 Affordable tips to beautify your garden

 Coming home after a long day of work to a pleasant garden has an instant soothing effect.
 Plus, it’s the perfect spot to relax with a glass of wine.

 Here are just a few ways to beautify your garden.
-Many of our tips require more effort than money!
+Many of our simple gardening tips require more effort than money!

 Starting with arguably the biggest job first, your garden’s fence.
 Begin by walking around your garden and looking at your fence for wear and tear.